dhis2-metadata/NTD_HRS_AGG/docs/ntd_hrs_agg-design.md

 ### Data set Structure

-Human Rabies Surveillance aggregate data set consists of four main sections with sub-sections.

-Exposures and cases are disaggregated by WHO Wound Categories, GNARF age groups, sex and type of animal.
+Exposures and cases in the data entry form are disaggregated by WHO Wound Categories, GNARF age groups, sex and type of animal.

 - **WHO Wound Category I** is defined as animal licks on intact skin, touching or feeding the animal.